recursiive/astro-aria/src/content/post/soulmate.md

 ## Overview

-In HackTheBox's Soulmate machine,
+In HackTheBox's Soulmate machine, I exploited an unpatched CrushFTP instance on HackTheBox Soulmate machine to gain an initial foothold on the FTP web server.
+Followed by a PHP webshell for post-exploitation.
+Through the use of linPEAS, I ran automated enumeration to gain information on the user which revealed cleartext credentials to gain user access.
+Upon gaining access, I discovered a misconfigured Erlang service which reused those credentials and abused the erlang console by root command execution.

-## Conducting initial recon through nmap to discover any open ports:
+### Conducting initial recon through nmap to discover any open ports:

 To confirm my VPN is connected correctly, and confirm the machine is reachable, I pinged the target machine IP address.